 Pediatric dentistry is a dental subspecialty that diagnoses, treats, and prevents oral health problems in infants, children, and teens.
 Young people experience many of the same dental issues as adults, including cavities and gum disease.
 But because their teeth and jaws are still growing, the effects can have more severe consequences.

 Taking your child to Little Harpeth Children’s Dentistry for routine checkups ensures their teeth and gums stay healthy for years.

 At Little Harpeth Children’s Dentistry, Dr. Purohit offers a wide range of pediatric dentistry services, including:

 An oral exam assesses the health of your child’s teeth, tongue, and gums.
+It evaluates the soft and hard tissue in their oral cavity.
 If.
 Dr. Purohit identifies anything out of the ordinary, she can order additional tests, like X-rays or a biopsy sample.